w3c/wai-coga/guide/helpful/complex-information.md

 - Text "asides" providing explanation and help
 - A supporting chart or graph to illuminate text content
+- A supplemental table – as long as it is not itself complex
+- Popup on hover explanations of keywords - possibly linked to a glossary
 - A guide to interpreting data in a chart or graph
-- A supplemental table – as long as it is not itself complex
 - A flow chart of steps in a process
-- Popup on hover explanations of keywords - possibly linked to a glossary

-## Examples

-- The explanation of a medical procedure and success rate statistics is amplified though the use of an additional text aside, a diagram and a graph.

-- A graph and data table of sales figures has the key features related to the content are clearly explained.

-- The multi step process for applying for a visa is made made easier to use by adding flow chart of all the steps that is always visible.
-Each step in the flowchart has links to extra help and the current step is clearly highlighted.

 ## How It Helps